cran-task-views/MissingData/MissingData.md

-    using a Bayesian approach in the presence of missing data in multivariate time series and `r pkg("MTS")` imputes missing values in multivariate time series assuming known models. `r pkg("swgee")` implements an IPW approach for longitudinal data with missing observations. `r pkg("cold")` fits longitudinal count data models from data with missing values.
+    using a Bayesian approach in the presence of missing data in multivariate time series and `r pkg("MTS")` imputes missing values in multivariate time series assuming known models. `r pkg("swgee")` implements an IPW approach for longitudinal data with missing observations. `r pkg("tsrobprep")` implements imputation of missing values using a robust decomposition the series.\
+    For more specific time series, `r pkg("cold")` fits longitudinal count
+    models from data with missing values.
 -   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted